 Under the terms of an employment agreement provided to Dr. Kupiec, we or Dr. Kupiec may terminate employment at any time for any reason or no reason.
-However, if we terminate his employment without cause or in the event of a "constructive dismissal," terms not specifically defined in such agreement, we must pay severance equal to Dr. Kupiec's base salary and benefits until the sooner of the date that he secures other employment, or the date that is three months after the date of his termination.
-The cost of our post-employment obligations under this employment cannot be determined until a termination has actually occurred.
+However, if we terminate his employment without cause or in the event of a "constructive dismissal," terms not specifically defined in such agreement, we must pay severance equal to Dr. Kupiec's base salary and benefits until the sooner of the date that he secures other employment agreement cannot be determined until a termination has actually occurred.
 However, assuming Dr. Kupiec's employment was terminated without cause on December 31, 2022 and assuming further that Dr. Kupiec did not secure employment within three months of such termination, we would have had to pay Dr. Kupiec approximately \$109,000 and \$1,000 for base salary and benefit expenses, respectively, pursuant to his employment agreement with the Company.